morawskim/homepage/resources/md/cv.md

 Projects:

+* Offer comparison platform (TV, phones, loans, internet)
 * Developing a system to improve the legislative work
+* Creating a CLI application in C# which use the Enova ERP API and integrating it with PHP
 * A B2B system that automates the processes necessary to provide IT services

 Key tasks:

+* Developing a flexible (generalized) calculator architecture for different types of products
 * Customization the LimeSurvey survey system to the client's needs
 * Co-creating a SPA application using the ExtJS framework
 * Integration with external system (SOAP and REST)
 * AngularJS, jQuery and Bootstrap
+* Finding performance bottlenecks and optimizing CMS Drupal
 * Integration with Active Directory / OpenLDAP
 * Maintenance and developing software in ZF1 and Yii2